-The inorganic nutrients of most relevance in Spirulina are iron, calcium and phosphorous.
-People who tend to consume a great number of fiber foods which contain phytates and oxalates which, in turn, lower the bioavailability of iron in vegetables.
+The inorganic nutrients of most relevance in Spirulina are iron, calcium, and phosphorous.
+People tend to consume a significant number of fiber foods that contain phytates and oxalates, which, in turn, lower the bioavailability of iron in vegetables.

 Spirulina could be able to counteract these two aspects: a) its iron content is substantially high: comparatively, cereals –which are usually considered good sources of iron– contain between 150-250 mg/kg; blue-green algae contains about 580-1800 mg/kg; b) algae does not have pericardium (as cereals do), hence it does not present phytates/oxalates that could chelate iron and lower its absorption (this is what happens, for example, with spinach).

-plant food, thus –as with iron- it provides calcium
+Plant food, thus –as with iron- provides calcium